enketo/blog/_posts/2014-07-02-geo-layers.md

 layout: post
 permalink: /geo-layers
 categories:
-  - Uncategorized
+  - Features
 tags:
   - enketo
- - features
   - geo
 ---

 The [new geo widgets](/geo) have been extended to show multiple map layers.
 You can now switch between streets, terrain and satellite maps.
 See [this sample form](https://geo.enketo.org/webform).